grahamking/perf-ninja-rs/README.md

 The `:P` denotes a [Precise Event](https://www.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/custom-analysis/custom-analysis-options/hardware-event-list/precise-events.html).

+## Notes on the port

+Best effort was made to keep the code as close to the C++ original as possible.
+That meant resisting iterator chaining, using C++ names (e.g. `ClassA`), and even sometimes ignoring `clippy`.
+The hope is that this makes it easier to follow along with the original videos.

 ## Thanks

 Thanks to my employer Dropbox for supporting this project during Hack Week 2022.